DanPark13/IHaveADream/README.md

 ![mlk](https://user-images.githubusercontent.com/37126844/71567490-88acc200-2a8d-11ea-82d9-52558738c118.PNG)

 Even though it is a basic project, I decided to highlight this project as it was the first completed program I have ever done.

+If you wish to download the app, please download the APK above and run it on a Android Device.